ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Max Angle:** The maximum opening angle of the door.
  * **Open Inward:** Can the door be pulled to open.
  * **Open Outward:** Can the door be pushed to open.
- * **Snapping:** Keeps the door closed with a slight force.
-This way the door will not gradually open due to some minor physics effect.
+ * **Min Snap Close:** The range at which the door must be to being closed before it snaps shut.
 Only works if either inward or outward is selected, not both.
+ * **Released Friction:** The amount of friction the door will have whilst swinging when it is not grabbed.
+ * **Grabbed Friction:** The amount of friction the door will have whilst swinging when it is grabbed.
+ * **Handle Interactable Only:** If this is checked then only the door handle is grabbale to operate the door.

 ### Example